 The reasons some don’t start conversational marketing

 To be completely honest, I’ve had non-starter conversations about the adoption of lead bots and ways to start conversational marketing.
-They simply haven’t gotten off of the ground as soon as conversational marketing turns to chatbots.
+They haven’t gotten off of the ground as soon as conversational marketing turns to chatbots.
 For some business development directors or sales and marketing directors, it’s not something they’ll entertain.
 This is a source of constant frustration as messaging apps are for more than customer support.

 So here are some of the comments I’ve had over the past 3 months.